AndresBallares/study-group-app/README.md

 npm install dotenv

-open .env file and create an enviormental variable (PORT = 3000), this will package the port into an object {PORT: 3000} when we do process.env on the server.js file.
+open .env file and create an environmental variable (PORT = 3000), this will package the port into an object {PORT: 3000} when we do process.env on the server.js file.

 Create a server.js file and import the app file (const app = require("./app")  The purpose of this file (server.js) is to do a separation of concerns.